lehaifeng/T-GCN/T-GCN/PyTorch/README.md

 # T-GCN-PyTorch

-This is an unofficial implementation of T-GCN in the following paper: [T-GCN: A Temporal Graph Convolutional Network for Traffic Prediction](https://arxiv.org/abs/1811.05320).
+This is an implementation of T-GCN in the following paper: [T-GCN: A Temporal Graph Convolutional Network for Traffic Prediction](https://arxiv.org/abs/1811.05320).

 ## Requirements